 According to Fatih, the company has a wider global reach than any other denim manufacturer, giving it unparalleled insights and feeding the type of creativity that makes market-defining innovations like Jeggings possible.

 “I would say we are maybe the only denim company that has worldwide coverage,” he reveals.
 “We have customers in Japan, the US, Europe – the world of jeans is big.
 And because of our capacity and product portfolio, we can cover different parts of the world.
-In jeans fashion, there are different dynamics and there are major centers that drive trends, like Scandinavia and Japan.”
+In jeans fashion, there are different dynamics and there are major centres that drive trends, like Scandinavia and Japan.”

 Having customers in so many different regions helps ISKO to build different muscles, meeting the supply chain needs of partners in diverse settings while also staying on top of emerging trends in numerous markets.